Lilypad-Tech/lilypad-docs/lilypad/developer-resources/create-lilypad-module/building-your-module.md

 👉 /scripts/download_models.py
 ```

 Open `scripts/download_models.py` and you will see some `TODO` comments with instructions.
 Let's go through them each in order.
+You can remove each `TODO` comment after completing the task.

 ```python
 # TODO: Update ../requirements.txt